 Note 1 – After the collapse of the Chola Dynasty, south India was spared the degree of depredation Mughal invaders inflicted upon Hindu temples and art in north India.
 When the Mughals arrived in the former Chola homeland in 1311 their touch was relatively light and they stayed for only a hundred years rather than the thousand years in the north.
 The brevity of Mughal occupation ensured Vedic Hinduism in south India remained relatively untouched and its temples remain as they were built a millennia or more ago.
 Light touch or not, the Mughals were offended by these voluptuously sensual bronzes and many were melted down into cannon.
 Fortunately for us however, temple priests of the time secretly buried their icons underground or hid them deep in their vaults.
 From time to time a hoard is found but the pieces are considered unconsecrated and therefore spiritually without value.
 While a precious few are reconsecrated and returned to their temples, most are acquired by museums or private collectors through legal channel – or otherwise.

-Note 2 – A bronze cast using panchaloha is auspicious because, in the words of the renowned Chola expert, Dr. R. Nagaswamy, “In the south five metals were used, with copper being the base.
+Note 3 – A bronze cast using panchaloha was considered auspicious because, in the words of the renowned Chola expert, Dr. R. Nagaswamy, “In the south five metals were used, with copper being the base.
 These five metals, called panchaloha, were symbolically associated with the five basic elements, earth, water, fire, air, and ether.
 According to tradition, all physical bodies, including humans’, are composed of these five elements in different proportions.
 The sacred metal image, being the body of the Divine on earth, is thus also made up of the five elements that are represented by the metals.”
 (Nagaswamy, Timeless Delight, p.
 13).
-Unfortunately, panchaloha lost its cachet when the term started being used to market almost any metal object from India associated with spirituality.